Anna-Marie

 10% Donated for micro loans to women

-Her hands show her purpose for creating.
-How I love the hands as they hold and separate the yarn to weave.
-I understand and relate to her busy hands at work.
+The weaver’s hands show her purpose for creating as they hold and separate the yarn.
+I understand and relate to her busy fingers.
 How important our hands are: ten digits cooperatively working in harmony together.
-While it is the mind that controls the hand, the spirit allows them to create without the mind’s thinking.
-Hum, hands… I feel blessed to have hands to create.
+While it is the mind that controls our hands, the spirit allows them to create without the brain interfering.

-I wonder how old is this women?
+I wonder how old is this woman?
 I cannot tell.
-Today the stems of live flowers with bright magenta petals are woven into the top of the hat of the woman sitting in the foreground.
+Bright magenta petals are woven into the top of her hat.
 I look for a name that I can give this weaver.
 Flora, flower.
-Yes, she brightens up the landscape wrapped in her vivid colors, much like a flower as she weaves the colorful belts.
+Yes, she brightens up the landscape wrapped in her vivid colors, much like a flower, as she weaves the colorful belts.

 Flora